brownj47/landing-page-contact-form/README.md

-## Acceptance Criteria
+## Landing Page/Contact form

-* It's done when the contact form includes a Send button.
+* This project involved creating a sample website page with working links, a fixed position header, and a contact form.